Pathward: Awards and honors

+In 2024 and 2023, Pathward earned a Great Place to Work® certification.

+In 2024, Forbes named Pathward to its 2024 list of America's Best Banks, Nacha named Pathward one of the Top 50 financial institution originators and receivers of ACH payments in the country, and Keefe, Bruyette & Woods, Inc. named Pathward Financial to the KBW Bank Honor Roll.

+Pathward, N.A., ranks among Investor's Business Daily's (IBD) list of 100 Best ESG Companies for 2023.

+Newsweek ranked Pathward among America's Greatest Workplaces; Greatest Workplaces for Women; Greatest Workplaces for Diversity; and Greatest Workplaces for Parents and Families in 2023.

-MetaBank was included among the Sandler O’Neill and Partners "Bank and Thrift Sm-All Stars – Class of 2012", which ranked the top 25 performing small-cap banks in the country.
+Pathward was included among the Sandler O’Neill and Partners "Bank and Thrift Sm-All Stars – Class of 2012", which ranked the top 25 performing small-cap banks in the country.
 MetaBank was also named fifth in the nation among top-performing, mid-size banks by the American Banking Association Journal in 2013.
 MetaBank ranked among the top 25 among the nation's community banks and thrifts, according to American Banker magazine, in 2013 and was named to the Top 200 Community Banks and Thrifts list again in 2014.

-MetaBank was named one of the top performing banks with assets of $1B to $10B by American Banker in 2015.
+Pathward was named one of the top performing banks with assets of $1B to $10B by American Banker in 2015.
 AFS/IBEX division was selected by the Independent Insurance Agents of Texas (IIAT) to be its exclusive premium finance company of choice in 2015.
 In 2016, Bank Director Magazine named MetaBank the number one top growth bank of 7,000 banks nationwide.
-MetaBank received an investment grade rating by Kroll Bond Rating Agency in 2016.
+Pathward received an investment grade rating by Kroll Bond Rating Agency in 2016.
 EPS was named "Business of the Year (25–100 employees) by Lehigh Valley Business in 2016.

-Meta Payment Systems division cofounder and MetaBank President Brad Hanson received a 2009 Industry Achievement Award from Paybefore in 2009.
-MetaBank's Senior Vice President and Chief Legal Officer John Hagy was named among the Top 10 Payments Lawyers by Paybefore in 2015.
+Meta Payment Systems division cofounder and Pathward President Brad Hanson received a 2009 Industry Achievement Award from Paybefore in 2009.
+Pathward's Senior Vice President and Chief Legal Officer John Hagy was named among the Top 10 Payments Lawyers by Paybefore in 2015.